-Where students are attending off-site or alternative provision, it is the responsibility of Churchward School to ensure that they continue to be kept safe.
+Where students are attending off-site alternative or enhanced provision, it is our responsibility to ensure that they continue to be kept safe.
 Quality assurance of any provision used by our school is completed prior to the placement of a student.
-This includes:
+This includes:-

-- review of the provision's safeguarding and child protection procedures - a visit to the site - a letter of assurance to confirm that all staff working at the alternative provision have had the appropriate recruitment checks - information about issues which the Student attending the site might be at risk of, to inform an effective risk assessment
+- review of the provision's safeguarding and child protection procedures - a visit to the site - a letter of assurance to confirm that all staff working at the alternative provision have had the appropriate recruitment checks - information about issues which the student attending the site might be at risk of, to inform an effective risk assessment

-For each day that the student attends the off-site provision unsupervised, contact is made from the school to ensure they have arrived safely.
+For each day that the student attends the off-site provision contact is made by Kirsty Munday (who may delegate this task) to ensure they have arrived safely.